 Temperature

-Mexican bird of paradise should be grown in USDA Hardiness Zones 8 – 11.
-It has a very high heat tolerance and can be grown in the hottest locations of your yard.
+Mexican bird of paradise should be grown in USDA Hardiness Zones 8 to 11.
+It has a very high heat tolerance and can be grown in the hottest spots in your yard.

 It is cold-hardy down to 15℉.
 While it’s considered evergreen, it’s normal for it to lose some leaves if the temperature dips below 25℉.
 But no worries if it gets zapped by cold, it quickly rebounds in the spring.